cproctor/bba/content/curriculum/interface.md

 <img src="{static}/resources/unfold.png" style="width:500px;">

 How might computational literacy interact with textual literacy?
-Using a programming language called Ink, Chris developed a web app for reading and writing interactive fiction.
+Using a programming language called Ink, Chris developed a web app for reading and writing interactive fiction called [Unfold Studio](https://unfold.studio).

 ## Design process

-Three iterations of design-based research are documented in this [IDC Work-in-progress paper]({static}/resources/interactive_fiction.pdf).
+Three iterations of design-based research are documented in [this just-accepted article](http://chrisproctor.net/publications/proctor_2019_unfold_studio.html).

 ## Goals
 For the third iteration of the webapp, Chris adopted a method of user stories to describe how people might interact with the app.